New Update: 5 Soldiers Shot, Suspect Apprehended After Incident At Fort Stewart

 Five soldiers were shot and a suspect has been apprehended after an incident at Fort Stewart, the largest Army installation east of the Mississippi River, late Wednesday morning, Aug.
 6.

-The incident began just before 11 a.m., leading to the facility's lockdown.
+The incident began just before 11 a.m., leading to the lockdown of the installation in Georgia.
 The lockdown was lifted at around 12:10 p.m.

 According to a statement posted on the official Fort Stewart Hunter Army Airfield Facebook page, the five were shot in an active shooter incident in the 2nd Armored Brigade Combat Team area.